galetaire/spahousing/pages/posts/six.md

 ![Reload chart](/images/model.png)

-- **Inflation, Unemployment**: average rate for any given year.
+- **Inflation, Unemployment**: average rate for the given year.
-- **Population, Mortgages, Home sales, Real price and Nominal price**: annual percentage change compared to the previous one.
+- **Population, Mortgages, Home sales, Real price and Nominal price**: percentage of annual change compared to the previous year.

 # Interpretation and observations